Life insurance is a financial safety net for your partner, your kids, your life...Read more

 At some point during the life insurance application process, you will be asked to name primary and contingent beneficiaries.
-Designating beneficiaries can be a challenge if you don’t know exactly what you’re doing.
+Naming beneficiaries can be a challenge if you don’t know exactly what you’re doing.
 Don’t worry, you’re not alone.
 A question that our customer success team gets asked a lot at this point is: “What exactly is a contingent beneficiary, and how does it differ from a primary beneficiary?”